Kanzaki, Japan: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Ensure that you find the necessary type.
-Many adapters currently being sold are just plugs and require your devices to convert the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be appropriate for most areas.
+A plug adapter that supports outlet types A and B. Make sure to choose the right kind.
+Most adapters available online are simply plug changers and require your electronics to convert the voltage themselves.
+If yours can't do that they could get fried.
+This one works in most places.

 • Power bank for devices